OpenBB-finance/OpenBB/README.md

    python terminal.py
    ```

-9. (Windows - Optional) Speeding up opening process in the future
+9. (Windows - Optional and **only if you are not using WSL**) Speeding up opening process in the future

    After you've installed Gamestonk Terminal, you'll find a file named "Gamestonk Terminal.bat".
 You can use this file
    to open Gamestonk Terminal quicker.
 This file can be moved to your desktop if you'd like.
 If you run into issues